pulsar-edit/pulsar-edit.github.io/docs/blog/20230701-Daeraxa-JulyUpdate.md

 `less-cache` is a module that handles turning all Pulsar's (and our community's) packages written in [less](https://lesscss.org/) into valid CSS, as well as ensuring each one is able to import the values from Pulsar that it cares about.
 For the past three years `less-cache` has been using `less@3.12.2` which, while fine, has been missing out on some of the big new changes in less after version 4 was released.
 So [this PR](https://github.com/pulsar-edit/pulsar/pull/611) bumps it to `less-cache@2.0.0` in order to bump the version of `less` to 4.1.3 which brings along these exciting new features but also introduces breaking changes to existing `less` stylesheets.
 The biggest of which being:

-- Parantheses required for mixin calls
+- Parentheses required for mixin calls (`.some-mixin()` instead of `.some-mixin`)
-- Parens-division now the default math setting
+- Parens-division now required around math expressions that use division

+See [less.js v4.0.0 change log](https://github.com/less/less.js/releases/tag/v4.0.0) for more info.

 The latter item has more impact: because `/` is used in newer CSS features like grids, parentheses are needed when doing division to remove ambiguity about the function of `/` on a particular line.
 Lots of usages in Pulsar core needed to be updated as a result of this, so it's quite possible that third-party packages are affected as well.

-So existing stylesheets in syntax themes, UI themes and community packages need to be updated to ensure that `less` properly does the math rather than handing off invalid CSS, with the math still included.
-At times an error may be shown informing the user the stylesheet failed to be compiled, whereas in some cases, it won't be reported and instead can result in a broken UI.
-Pulsar itself has already been updated, as well as all core packages, but now we have to keep a lookout for non-archived community packages that may need help with this change.
+We're brainstorming ways that we can detect these usages and minimise the impact on these packages, but if you've got a community package that you're maintaining that uses `less` stylesheets, please take a moment to see if it's affected.
+At times, an error may be shown informing the user that the stylesheet failed to be compiled; in other cases, it won't be reported and instead can result in a broken UI.

 The upside of this upgrade is that we can take advantage of new `less` features and keep our implementation up to date.